theos-ops01/git-lab/README.md

 # git-lab

-A sandbox repo to practice Git fundamentals: commits, history, branches, and recovery.
+A safe sandbox to practice Git workflows.

+## Goals
+- Understand commits and history
+- Practice branching and merging
+- Learn how to undo mistakes safely

+Nothing here is production code.